brandonhorst/elliptical/doc/basics/elements.md

 # Language Elements

-In tarse, language is modeled through `element`s.
+In elliptical, language is modeled through `element`s.
 An `element` is just a plain old Javascript object.
 It looks like this:

 ```js